 This was our first visit to the Museum of Math, which opened in 2012.
 The museum is located just north of Madison Square Park, at 11 E. 26th Street (between Madison and Fifth).
 We took the Long Island Railroad to Penn Station and then a cab to my husband’s office, which is around the corner from the museum.
 As a parent and a former math teacher (now math tutor) I was super excited to visit this museum.

-The museum opens at 10am and we arrived a few minutes early.
+The Museum of Mathematics opens at 10am and we arrived a few minutes early.
 Before the official opening, we were allowed to look around the gift shop and purchase our tickets – $16 for an adult, and $10 each for the kids.
 We were then given our access badges and were let in to explore.

 PRO-TIP: Save a dollar per ticket by purchasing your tickets in advance, online.
 Click HERE to purchase.